Stackclash/5e-vault/4. World Almanac/NPCs/Morgantha.md

     \ spell cast on the target prevents this contact, as does a magic circle.
 As long\
     \ as the contact persists, the target has dreadful visions.
 If these visions last\
     \ for at least 1 hour, the target gains no benefit from its rest, and its hit\
-    \ point maximum is reduced by dice:1d10|text(5) (1d10).
-If this effect reduces\
+    \ point maximum is reduced by 5 (1d10).
+If this effect reduces the target's hit\
-    \ the target's hit point maximum to 0, the target dies, and if the target was\
+    \ point maximum to 0, the target dies, and if the target was evil, its soul is\
-    \ evil, its soul is trapped in Morgantha's soul bag.
-The reduction to the target's\
+    \ trapped in Morgantha's soul bag.
+The reduction to the target's hit point maximum\
-    \ hit point maximum lasts until removed by the  [[5.
+    \ lasts until removed by the  [[5.
 Mechanics/Spells/Greater Restoration.md|greater restoration]]\
     \ spell or similar magic."
   "name": "Nightmare Haunting (1/Day)"
 "source":